llulai/llulai.github.io/index.md

       <a href="https://www.duolingo.com/llulai">duolingo profile</a>
   </dd>

-  <dt>stats</dt>
+  <dt>data/stats</dt>
   <dd>
-      I was a teaching assistant in college, I still share my stats knowledge with my coworkers.
+      ever since my first course of stats in college I've been in love with data, how to describe it, manipulate it, visualize it, understand it, etc. I'm continously learning new methods to work with data.
   </dd>

   <dt>programming</dt>
   <dd>I had a couple of programming courses during college, but then kept
-      learning on my own, I am pretty good with _python_ and I'm currently learning _go_.
+      learning on my own, I am pretty good with _python_ and I'm currently learning <i>go</i>.
       I'm also trying to learn more about design and analysis of algorithms.
   </dd>